 With all of their included amenities, they make travel very comfortable, even when walking for a long time.

 - Offer a lot of features to make travel easier

 - Very comfortable for baby to travel

 - Can be used with infants

 - Tend to be very bulky and heavy

-If you’re thinking of purchasing a regular stroller, the Uppa Baby Stroller is highly rated by many mums and dads.
+If you’re thinking of purchasing a regular stroller, the Chicco Bravo is a well priced option and it’s highly rated by many mums and dads.